openresty/lua-nginx-module/README.markdown

 =================
 Introduction
 ------------
 The various `*_by_lua` and `*_by_lua_file` configuration directives serve as gateways to the Lua API within the `nginx.conf` file.
-The Lua API described below can only be called within the user Lua code run in the context of these configuration directives.
+The Nginx Lua API described below can only be called within the user Lua code run in the context of these configuration directives.

 The API is exposed to Lua in the form of two standard packages `ngx` and `ndk`.
-These packages are in the default global scope within `ngx_lua` and can also be introduced to external Lua modules by using the [package.seeall](http://www.lua.org/manual/5.1/manual.html#pdf-package.seeall) option:
+These packages are in the default global scope within `ngx_lua` and are always available within `ngx_lua` directives.

+The packages can be introduced into external Lua modules by using the [package.seeall](http://www.lua.org/manual/5.1/manual.html#pdf-package.seeall) option:

     module("my_module", package.seeall)